9. Old River Lea Barbel Project

 - Improve river function and sustainability

-A special interest group has been formed to identify and address issues on the Old River Lea in order to restore a self sustaining population of barbel.
+A special interest group has formed to identify and address issues on the Old River Lea affecting barbel.

 Barbel is also an important fish for angling; the River Lea is a historic site for barbel fishing and is mentioned in Isaak Walton's iconic 18th century book 'The Compleat Angler'.

 There has been a percieved decline in barbel stocks within the Old River Lea reported by anglers which is supported by historic survey data.

 In response to this, a barbel special interest sub-group was formed in 2017 by members of the Lower Lea Catchment Partnership, with the overall aim of restoring a self sustaining barbel population within the Old River Lea.